 - Expand access to healthcare for those in greatest need.
 This includes care for physical, mental, oral and/or substance use disorder-related concerns.

 - Address the healthcare workforce shortage

 - Prevent suicide

-- [New in 2020] Prevent or heal trauma; Strengthen resilience
+- Prevent or heal trauma

 Multiyear grant requests are considered when an organization or collaboration needs support to initiate a new approach to addressing a community need or concern.
 CSHF will not entertain multiyear requests for general operating support or ongoing program operations.

-On rare occasions, the Colorado Springs Health Foundation may choose to consider requests that are within its mission yet outside the funding focus areas and offer both high potential for impact and strong alignment with CSHF values.
+In rare occasions, the Colorado Springs Health Foundation may choose to consider requests that are within its mission yet outside the funding focus areas and offer both high potential for impact and strong alignment with CSHF values.